Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-bitonic-sort.rst

 Template Parameters
 ===================

-To see details on the template parameters for the Bitonic Sort, see :ref:`API_REFERENCE`.
+To see details on the template parameters for the Bitonic Sort, see :ref:`DSP_API_REFERENCE`.

 Access Functions
 ================

-To see details on the access functions for the Bitonic Sort, see :ref:`API_REFERENCE`.
+To see details on the access functions for the Bitonic Sort, see :ref:`DSP_API_REFERENCE`.

 Ports
 =====

-To see details on the ports for the Bitonic Sort, see :ref:`API_REFERENCE`.
+To see details on the ports for the Bitonic Sort, see :ref:`DSP_API_REFERENCE`.
 Note that the types of ports are determined by the configuration of template parameters.

 Design Notes
 ============